asalois/csci_447/project_2/design_explanations/knn.md

 > Some of the descriptions aren't entirely clear on the assignment.
 Does traning set mean the 9/10ths of the data that we get from running 10fcv, or is it actually *all* of the data?

+> As none of us understand how math works, being philosophy majors, how would we plot the points in our datasets?